Simple controller design to achieve iso-damping robustness: Non-iterative data-driven approach based on fractional-order reference model: Introduction

-Numerical optimization-based approaches have been examined for a wide variety of plants in the context of parameter tuning of FO control systems (e.g., the differential evolution algorithm \cite{MMMB2015}, the wolf based elephant herding method \cite{PPTJ2024}).
-As for realizing the flat-phase specification, a novel metaheuristics algorithm has been developed for FO-PID controller tuning \cite{IE2023}.
-Nevertheless, the conventional optimization-based design requires an accurate plant model and parameters for evaluating the objective function.
+Numerical optimization-based approaches have been examined for a wide variety of plants in the context of parameter tuning of FO control systems \cite{MMMB2015, PPTJ2024}.
+As for realizing the flat-phase specification, a novel metaheuristic algorithm has been developed for FO-PID controller tuning \cite{IE2023}.
+The process of the conventional optimization-based controller tuning can be summarized as follows: (1) perform closed-loop control tests; (2) assess the performance criteria using the results from step (1); (3) determine the next candidate controller based on the evaluation results and the optimization approach; and (4) iterate steps (1)--(3).
+Nevertheless, this procedure implies that the conventional optimization-based tuning requires huge amount of closed-loop control tests.
+Conducting control experiments in a real system is time-consuming; simulation-based closed-loop tests require an accurate plant model and parameters for evaluating the objective function.

 Recently, controller design techniques based on the data rather than the mathematical model of the plant have attracted a great deal of attention: direct data-driven control (D3C) \cite{MHD2023, LDWZ2024, ZGGGZCC2023}.
 Exploiting the D3C approach to design an FO control system can overcome the drawbacks of the abovementioned challenges, since these problems are mainly raised by the needs for accurate plant models and parameters.
-Several studies have employed frequency response data for designing FO controllers achieving the iso-damping property \cite{ST2017, ST2020}.
-However, obtaining the frequency response is cumbersome and often requires a special experimental setup.
+Several studies have employed frequency response data for designing FO controllers \cite{ST2017, ST2020}.
+However, obtaining the frequency response data is cumbersome and often requires a special experimental setup.

 Model-reference (MR) D3C is a simple and practical framework for achieving the desired closed-loop characteristics while avoiding burdensome frequency response computation.
 Various MR-D3C techniques have been examined for IO control systems: iterative feedback tuning (IFT) \cite{Hjalmarsson2002}, virtual reference feedback tuning (VRFT) \cite{DF2023, FCCS2019}, correlation-based tuning \cite{vHKB2011}, fictitious reference iterative tuning (FRIT) \cite{Kaneko2013}, to name a few.
 Many studies have reported the effectiveness of MR-D3C in the IO control framework \cite{YK2022, YK2022_LCSS, WZZSSHF2024, RPPMH2023}.
 For example, the VRFT approach has been employed for the vehicle yaw rate control \cite{YK2024, YS2023}.